Caldwell NJ Criminal Mischief Defense Attorney

 Criminal mischief is an extremely vague term used to refer to offenses involving property damage in New Jersey.
 These offenses can involve vandalism or graffiti and may be issued in addition to other charges such as trespassing or burglary.
 When facing a criminal mischief charge, it is important to understand the grading, in other words, how the degree of these charges is determined.
 Generally, authorities will determine an estimated value of property damage associated with the alleged offense, with the severity of the charges and associated penalties increasing as the amount of property damage increases.
 Regardless of the degree of your criminal mischief charges, you may be exposed to a criminal conviction on your record, thousands of dollars in fines and restitution payments, community service, and even a term of imprisonment.
 Addressing these allegations head on is the only way to achieve a successful outcome.

-Roy W. Breslow has established a reputation as a ferocious legal professional during his time as a Prosecutor and Deputy Attorney General.
-He now wields this powerful stance to serve clients as a highly effective defense attorney in court rooms across the State.
-With his knowledge and experience on your side, you can rest assured that your interests are thoroughly and vigorously protected.
-To speak with Mr. Breslow today about your case, contact his offices for a free consultation.
+The attorneys at Breslow Law Offices have established a reputation as ferocious legal professionals during their times working for the State.
+They now wield this powerful stance to serve clients as a highly effective defense attorneys in court rooms across the State.
+With their knowledge and experience on your side, you can rest assured that your interests are thoroughly and vigorously protected.
+To speak with an attorneys today about your case, contact their office for a free consultation.

 Criminal Mischief Charges in New Jersey: N.J.S.A.
 2C: 17-3